 The executor is responsible for dealing with all matters related to distributing and winding up your estate.
 The duties of an executor include such things as:

-Things to think about when deciding who to appoint as your executor
+Things to consider when deciding who to appoint as your executor

 Choosing an executor who cannot handle all of these pressures may result in a delay in settling your estate, which in turn can result in higher fees and costs that can eat away at the estate funds.
 This will leave fewer assets for distribution to your beneficiaries.